Emo Speedway: 1990s

-In the Spring of 1993, the Emo Grandstand that had stood for ninety-three years was taken down and replaced by an aluminum grandstand with the support of local clubs and organizations including the Borderland Racing Association.
+In Spring 1993, the Emo Grandstand that had stood for ninety-three years was taken down and replaced by an aluminum grandstand with the support of local clubs and organizations including the Borderland Racing Association.
 The race season was delayed until June due to construction, and a roof was added in 1994.

 In September, a tragedy happened when #01 Keith McNally rolled over multiple times in his Thunder Stock on the first lap of the feature.
 He did not survive his injuries.
 In remembrance, the Keith McNally Memorial was created to award the Street Stock driver who consistently attends the track, works hard at racing, loves the sport, but unfortunately ends up towards the back.
 This was awarded to #4 Rick Bourre in 2008.

 In 1994, Mini-Sprints were added to the regular schedule.
 The class had decent numbers for a first-year schedule, with car counts as high as eight on most occasions.
 The class differed from previous season classes by having a short wheelbase and wings for stability and down force.

 In 1995, the Borderland Racing Association (BRA) was acquired by a private promoter named Sonny Ferris.
 Ferris, who had been the announcer, promoter, and track president for the past few years, decided the track might do better without a Board.
 Emo Speedway Inc. came into being, abolishing the BRA.
 However, the decrease in car and fan counts in 1996 and 1997 led to Ferris quitting as private promoter.
 The Borderland Racing Association returned in 1998 with Ed Rea and others leading the new board of directors.

 As quoted in the Fort Frances Times on March 18, 1998: